aamirazad/tigertutoringtool/hugo/content/teachers/luke/mass-relations.md

 - Break down the word:
   - Stoichio - "Elements"
-  - Metro - "To mesure"
+  - Metro - "To measure"
 - Mole of moles -> moles of water
 - Road map
   ![](../images/stoichiometry-process-diagram.svg)